SOM Clubs and Organizations

 The Business Club

-The mission of the Business Club is to provide practical, informative, and entertaining subject matter to the students.
+The Business Club provides practical, informative, and entertaining subject matter to the students.
 Most importantly, it is a link between the administration, the faculty, and the students at Marist.
-The purpose of the Business Club is to provide a forum for students to discuss their related interest in the business world as well as broaden their knowledge of business opportunities and experiences outside of the classroom.
+The club is open to all undergraduate students with an interest in business.

-The Business Club meets once every two weeks.
-During the meetings, the members discuss various issues pertaining to finance, marketing, human resources, international business, and so on.
-Additionally, they take periodic field trips to select companies in New York City, sponsor fund raising and community service projects, invite professionals from the "Real Business World" to give lectures on their own experiences, and much more.
+The Business Club meets on Monday nights once every two weeks.
+During the meetings, members discuss various issues pertaining to finance, marketing, human resources, international business, and so on.
+Additionally, they sponsor fund raising and community service projects, invite professionals from the "Real Business World" to give lectures on their own experiences, and much more.

 Society for Human Resource Management (SHRM)